maxaudron/YaTWi/readme.md

 * Backup & Restore

 ## Testing
 To try Yatwi out in its current stage donwload a zipped version of this repo or clone it and copy the contents of the *build* folder onto a php enabled webhost.
-Enter your servers ip in /assets/php/config.php
+Enter your servers ip in ./assets/php/config.php.
+You will need to give all non serverqueryadmin clients the permission `b_serverinstance_virtualserver_list` and `b_virtualserver_select` respectively so these can list and select different serverss

 Powered by par0noid's ts3admin.class.php